tajwarTX/Team-X-FANATIC/other/README.md

 <br/>
+- If not, the error message can be like this.
+Just follow the previous steps again and change the COM port, and the code will be uploaded in no time.

 <img align="center" alt="NAUT" width="1000" src="https://github.com/tajwarTX/Team-X-FANATIC/assets/136412241/01d1a2b9-0530-4b9a-9be3-afc013418cbe">

 <br/>

-- Now you can place the robot on the track, power it up, and wait until the front servo centers.
+- Place the robot on the track at this point, turn it on, and wait for the front servo to centre.

 <br/>

-- Press the button and it will start doing the laps.
+- Once you press the button, it will begin to complete the laps.